code-wizard91/Docker-MotorTrade/README.md

 ## Acknowledgements

 * Jay Grindrod - A true motivation, he helped me in far too many ways to list here, Inspired me to push hard and learn things that were beyond the scope of what I needed to acheive.
 Thanks for your help Jay!

+## How to Run this App using Docker-Compose

+- Step 1:

+Get Docker and Docker-Compose set up on your Machine.
+(I used Linux) Make sure you have the port 5000 open on your pc.

+- Step 2:

+Git Clone this repository and from inside the repository run "docker-compose up -d"

+- Step 3

+- You will now have 2 running containers, run "docker ps" to confirm, remember the name of the container

+- run the following command to access the container shell, replace the "#your_app_name#" with the name of the container ( docker exec -it #your_app_name# bash )

+- Once you are in run python create.py

+## The app is now running on your localhost on port 5000